The Camino de Santiago is so much more than just a long and painful walk…

 It would be a gross understatement to say that the Camino de Santiago exceeded my expectations.
 In the words of wise young Irishman I met along the way…

 “I came to the Camino to find myself…

 but I discovered so much more.”

 — Fiach Walker

 - There is no such thing as THE Camino de Santiago.
-Each of us walks a different Camino, just as we walk different paths in life.
+Everyone’s Camino is unique–just as we walk different paths in life.

 - No man is an island.
 Your identity is impossible to define except in relation to others.
 Your significance as a human being is your significance to others and your significance with others.

 - True community is based on sharing what we have with each other such that giving and receiving, giver and receiver, become one.

 - You do not need much, materially, in order to be happy.

 - Finding peace and freedom is largely the courage to leave behind all those things that you no longer need.